-Let’s look at some of the most common ones over here…
+So, what challenges may you face when getting a wood burner installed in the basement?
+Let’s look at some of the most common ones over here in detail…

 To operate a wood-burning stove, you need wood.

-To bring enough wood into the home requires either a separate exit door from the outside that leads into the basement or hauling the wood into the home and down the steps.
+And bringing enough wood into the home requires either a separate exit door from the outside (that leads into the basement) or hauling the wood into the home and down the steps.
 That can be quite a hassle.

-However, if you operate a wood pellet stove, then the fuel becomes small and convenient to carry.
+However, if you operate a wood pellet stove, the fuel becomes small and convenient.